gaverhae/blog/blog/content/md/posts/2021-10-31-better-bash-functions.md

 )
 ```

-It may look like a benign change, but now, whenever that function is invoked,
+All we've done is replace the `{}` with `()`.
+It may look like a benign change,
-it will be _run within a subshell_.
+but now, whenever that function is invoked, it will be _run within a subshell_.
 What does that mean?
 Well, it means that:

 - Variables are lexically scoped.
 You can read variables from the outer shell
   from within a subshell, but you cannot write to them.
 Variables defined